qkzk/fm/development.md

   - [x] open all terminal application this way
   - [x] move opening to internal settings, just let the interface in status
 - [x] icons / metadata.
 Use nerdfont icons when metadata is hidden.
+- [ ] Walkdir::new in tree building instead of exploring by hand
+  - require to rewrite everything just to avoid testing depth myself.
+    Little to gain except for speed, it _should_ be much faster
+- [ ] BUG: resize change dual / preview
+  - first attempt didn't fix
+  - can't reproduce
 - [ ] simplify status.confirm action & must leave
-- [ ] should small windows be used in menus ?

 ## TODO

 ### Other ideas

+- [ ] common trait to validate a data : input string, config, args...
+- [ ] should small windows be used in menus ?
 - [ ] google drive should be a display ?
 - [ ] ideas from broot : https://dystroy.org/broot/#apply-commands-on-several-files
 - [ ] floating windows ?